 Prosecco DOC is now welcoming retailers to participate in this nationwide celebration by hosting promotions that encourage understanding and trial of Prosecco DOC.
 The following renowned Prosecco producers are participating in this year’s campaign, including Biancavigna, Genagricola, La Marca, Mionetto, Piera Martellozzo, Valdo, Torresella, Val D’Oca, Villa Sandi, Zardetto and Zonin.

 Participating retailer promotions can include educational seminars, virtual tastings, package inserts, discounts, and other initiatives.
 Participating retailers will receive engaging and educational POS materials to ignite consumer interest in the promotion.
 Additional benefits for retail participants include advertising support with National Prosecco Week’s top media partners, social media marketing, press support, and digital marketing.
 All partners will be featured on the National Prosecco Week website (www.casaprosecco.com).

 National Prosecco Week aims not only to celebrate Prosecco but to serve an important educational purpose, teaching consumers and press how to identify authentic Prosecco and the many different ways to enjoy it.

-Stay tuned for more details about the many exciting celebrations and initiatives of Prosecco DOC.
-For more information on National Prosecco Week, please contact email@example.com.
-To stay updated for upcoming events, follow Prosecco DOC on Facebook (@proseccodocusa), Instagram (@proseccodoc_usa), and the Consortium’s official US website, www.casaprosecco.com.
+For more information on National Prosecco Week and how to participate, please contact Julie Canevari (email@example.com) or Stefán Sigurðsson (firstname.lastname@example.org) of Colangelo & Partners (www.colangelopr.com), the agency of record in the U.S. for the Prosecco DOC Consortium.
+To stay updated for upcoming events and promotions, follow Prosecco DOC on Facebook (@proseccodocusa), Instagram (@proseccodoc_usa), and the Consortium’s official US website, www.casaprosecco.com.